micahbales/algolia-inferno/README.md

 # Run the Project Locally

-After following the above steps, run the project locally by running `npm start` - first in the root directory, and then in a separate terminal window in the `client` directory.
+After following the above steps, run the project locally by running `npm start` twice - first in the root directory, and then in a separate terminal window in the `client` directory.

 # Deployment